Medicaid Transformation

 Medicaid Transformation Legislation has also yielded a road map for distinct managed care plans:

-• Tribal Option managed by the Eastern Band of the Cherokee Indians’ Cherokee Indian Hospital Authority for federally recognized Tribal members and Indian Health Service – eligible beneficiaries (implemented 7/1/2021); and
+• Tribal Optionmanaged by the Eastern Band of the Cherokee Indians’ Cherokee Indian Hospital Authority for federally recognized Tribal members and Indian Health Service – eligible beneficiaries (implemented 7/1/2021);

-North Carolina Providers Council members are committed MH/IDD/SUD providers and stakeholders in this Transformation.
-Members serve Medicaid beneficiaries and uninsured individuals under a service delivery system of managed behavioral health care through closed network contracts with seven regional, Local Management Entity / Managed Care Organizations (LME/MCOs) that serve all 100 NC counties.
-In 2022, the Cardinal Innovations Healthcare LME/MCO will be dissolved and the counties currently in the LME/MCO will be realigned with the remaining six LME/MCOs as shown below:
+North Carolina Providers Council members are committed Behavioral Health, IDD, Substance Use Disorder, and Child and Family Welfare providers and stakeholders in this ongoing system transformation.
+Association members serve Medicaid beneficiaries and State-funded individuals under a service delivery system of managed behavioral health care through closed network contracts with four regional Tailored Plans administered by Local Management Entity / Managed Care Organizations (LME/MCOs) that serve all 100 NC counties.

-Members will continue to serve beneficiaries through LME/MCO contracts until July 1, 2022, when the LME/MCOs will become Tailored Plans.
-Providers may also contract to render behavioral health services with Standard Plan networks to serve beneficiaries with mild-to-moderate BH/SUD service needs.
-The North Carolina Providers Council therefore closely monitors all legislation and other documentation related to Medicaid Transformation and continually communicates policy updates to members.
-The Providers Council maintains a collaborative relationship with the LME/MCOs, Health Plans, and State Officials, and sponsors opportunities for members to have a dialogue with representatives during standing Committee meetings, at membership leadership forums, and at the annual conference.
+The North Carolina Providers Council closely monitors all legislation and other documentation related to Medicaid Transformation and continually communicates policy updates to members.
+The Providers Council maintains a collaborative relationship with NC Medicaid managed care plans and State Officials, and sponsors opportunities for members to have a dialogue with representatives during standing Committee meetings, at membership leadership forums, and at the annual conference.
 Furthermore, some Providers Council Board members are also active members of LME/MCO Boards or Provider Advisory Councils.

 Listed below are “Quick Links” for accessing NC DHHS and Division of Health Benefits documentation related to Medicaid Transformation.